-Literature Cited: Between 30-60 citations that support the rationale and the feasibility of the proposed research.
+Literature Cited: (No page limit) Between 30-60 citations that support the rationale and the feasibility of the proposed research.

-Detailed Timeline for Fall 2022 Research Propositions
+Detailed Timeline for Fall 2023 Research Propositions

-- 1) By the end of their first Spring quarter, each BMS student must identify a thesis advisor. - 2) On Wednesday, June 8th, there will be a meeting of the students with the BIOM 296 Chair (Dr. Yaksh).
+- 1) By the end of the first Spring quarter, each BMS student must identify a thesis advisor. - 2) On Tuesday, June 20th, there will be a meeting of the students with the BIOM 296 Chair (Dr. Yaksh).
 Here he will meet with the students to go over the timeline and expectations for the entire process (as detailed below).

-Exemplary written proposals from the past will be available upon request from the BMS office. - 3) During the Summer, several things must be accomplished: - a) The student and the Thesis advisor will work together to select an area for the student's thesis work, and, under the direction of the advisor, the student will begin to read relevant papers and to develop familiarity with relevant experimental systems and procedures at the bench.
-The advisor can make the scientific portions of successfully funded grants available to the student, and encourage independent development of some of the themes in those grants. - b) Each student will begin to create an abstract of the proposed research project, centered on a testable hypothesis and a feasible number of specific aims (typically no more than three in total). - c) The advisor and the student must also discuss possible membership of the student's Research Proposition Committee, consisting of the Research Proposition Chair and two other eligible faculty members (see above) with expertise in the specific areas of the proposed research.
-This committee should be viewed as potentially part of the student's future Thesis Committee (although membership can be changed subsequently). - 4) During the week of August 1st, there will be a one hour orientation session for all thesis advisors to review their responsibilities. - 5) On Wednesday, August 3rd, students and the BIOM 296 Chair (Dr. Yaksh) will meet to review student progress and the timeline to completion of this qualifying examination.
-Students should have a draft Title, Abstract and Specific Aims sections of the proposal.
+3) During the Summer, several things must be accomplished

+- a) The student and the Thesis advisor will work together to select an area for the student's thesis work, and, under the direction of the advisor, the student will begin to read relevant papers and to develop familiarity with relevant experimental systems and procedures at the bench.
+The advisor can make the scientific portions of successfully funded grants available to the student and encourage independent development of some of the themes in those grants. - b) Each student will begin to create an abstract of the proposed research project, centered on a testable hypothesis and a feasible number of specific aims (typically no more than three in total). - c) The advisor and the student must also discuss possible membership of the student's Research Proposition Committee, consisting of the Research Proposition Chair and two other eligible faculty members (see above) with expertise in the specific areas of the proposed research.
+This committee should be viewed as potentially part of the student's future Thesis Committee (although membership can be changed subsequently). - 4) During the week of July 31st, there will be a one hour orientation session for all thesis advisors to review their responsibilities. - 5) On Wednesday, August 2nd, students and the BIOM 296 Chair (Dr. Yaksh) will meet to review student progress and the timeline to completion of this qualifying examination.
+Students should have a draft Title, Abstract and Specific Aims sections of the proposal. - 6) On Thursday, September 14th the tentative Title, Abstract and Specific Aims will be due, electronically, in the program office.
+The submission should be in the form of a pdf file, sent to pluetmer@health.ucsd.edu.
+This is a hard deadline.